TabLift is a lightweight macOS utility that restores minimized apps instantly when switching with ⌘ Tab or ⌘ `.

 Built for macOS power users frustrated with Apple's default app switching.

-Thanks to the accessibility community and everyone who contributed feedback(the voices in my head).
+Thanks to the accessibility community and everyone who contributed feedback.

 TabLift – Lift your windows.
 Free your workflow.